00vqla/metadata-fetcher/README.md

 # Metadata Fetcher

-A powerful, user-friendly batch tool for fetching and embedding lyrics and metadata into your MP3 files.
-It features a modern drag-and-drop GUI for macOS, multi-threaded processing, and robust Genius.com integration.
+A python tool to fetch and embed metadata from Genius.com to mp3 files

 ---